-Males and females alike stand 9 to 10 1/2 inches tall and weigh 9 to 16 pounds.
+Males and females alike stand at nine to ten and a half inches tall and weigh nine to 16 pounds.

 All dog breeds have a purpose.
-Historically, the purpose of the Shih Tzu was to be a companion — and that's just what he wants to be.
-He simply desires to be with you.
-So don't expect him to hunt, guard, or retrieve; that's not his style.
+Historically, the purpose of the Shih Tzu was to be a companion--and that's just what they want to be.
+They simply desire to be with you.
+So don't expect them to hunt, guard, or retrieve; that's not their style.

-Affection is his dominant characteristic, and your lap is his favorite destination.
-He is happiest when he is with his family, giving and receiving attention.
+Affection is their dominant characteristic, and your lap is their favorite destination.
+They're happiest when they're with their family, giving and receiving attention.

 That said, the Shih Tzu is not a total couch potato.
-He's alert and lively and may bark at newcomers to his home.
-Don't worry, though; he'll make friends with your guests the minute they walk inside.
+They're alert and lively and may bark at newcomers to their home.
+Don't worry, though; they'll make friends with your guests the minute they walk inside.

 Shih Tzus are generally healthy, but like all breeds of dogs, they're prone to certain conditions and diseases: